 The Sons and Daughters of the early Cherokee Strip pioneers organized the Museum of the Cherokee Strip during the 1950’s.
 Now, the Cherokee Strip Regional Heritage Center has organized to expand the original vision of the museum to showcase the many lessons of leadership evident in development of the region to inspire future generations in ambition, dedication, courage, wisdom, and perseverance.
 A $7.5 million fundraising initiative, Claiming Our Past, Inspiring Our Future: The Campaign to Create the Cherokee Strip Regional Heritage Center has been organized to secure $6.5 million for the capital project and $1 million for an operational endowment.

-Make plans to visit the museum now and to return for the opening of the Cherokee Strip Regional Heritage Center.
-While the museum will close sometime in the fall of 2007, Humphrey Heritage Village will remain open during construction.
+Make plans to visit the museum now and to return for the Cherokee Strip Regional Heritage Center.
+While the museum will close sometime in the fall, Humphrey Heritage Village may remain open.
 The village, named for Bill Humphrey, features four historically significant buildings - the only existing land office from the 1893 land run, the Glidewell House, Turkey Creek School, and the Village Church.

 Hours of Operation